JeanSimas/express-faster/README.md

-# express-faster README
+# express-faster Snippets

-This is the README for "express-faster".
+express-faster is a collection of snippets to made express developement faster.

 ## Features